athanasso/media-tracker/README.md

 4. Choose "Merge" or "Replace All"

 ### TV Time Import
-Import your existing watchlist from TV Time:
+Import your existing watchlist from TV Time exports:
 1. Go to Profile → Settings
 2. Tap "Import from TV Time"
-3. Select your TV Time export file
+3. Select your export file:
+   - **movies.json** for movies
+   - **shows.json** for TV shows (includes full season/episode progress)
-4. Your shows and movies will be imported with their statuses
+4. Your library will be automatically populated with correct statuses and progress

 ## 🔧 Scripts